zentrocdot/LibreOffice/README.md

 # Motivation

-By default, I have maintained and updated my operating system.
+<p align="justify">By default, I have maintained and updated my operating system.
 The update also included an overdue system upgrade.
 Linux Mint LTS in the Cinnamon edition is installed.
 An upgrade was performed from version 20.03 codename Una (Ubuntu Focal) to version 21 codename Vanessa (Ubuntu Jammy).
 After the upgrade, I could no longer get LibreOffice to work in the usual ways.
 So I decided to build LibreOffice from source on my own on the computer.
-The result of my installation efforts can be found here.
+The result of my installation efforts can be found here.</p>

 # General procedure